nicholaspark09/StudyPop/Readme.txt

 		** You can now register with a Facebook account as well, which is 			faster.

 		** When the website asks you to open in StudyPop, please click open.**

+	Network Messages:
+		** Couldn’t Find Proper Permissions
+			- This indicates an area a user is not permitted to enter 				because an event/group is not public or they aren’t admins

 		Most of the application requires an internet connection as this is a networking application.
 A camera is required to use the QR Check In section.